alexanderthurn/simple-youtube-to-wp-post/README.md

 ```
 ### Post-Settings example

 With post-settings you can define what part of the description will be taken and how it is placed within the post content.
+You can also define a page_template if needed.

-Regex
+**Regex**

 ```
 /(.*)Über die Werteherren/misu